 Peatland is created by dead vegetation accumulating on the forest floor.
 Since there is a lack of oxygen in the wetlands, the dead plants can’t degrade.
 The vegetation builds up and compresses trapping the carbon from the plants.
 Peatlands actually hold so much carbon, they could eventually become coal deposits.

 How it is grown matters.

 When these forests are cleared they are also burned, and the peatland releases 10 times more carbon emissions into the air than other forests.
 The burning of these forests is not only contributing to global warming at an alarming rate, but it is also killing and displacing the indigenous people that live in these areas.
 Over 100,000 people have died due to smoke inhalation as a direct result of burning these forests.

 For the people that survive the clearings, they no longer have a home or source of food, medicine, and materials.
 The rainforest is also home to the world’s most diverse species of plants and animals, so clearing them is also killing the chance of finding their potential uses.

-Multiple animals are now considered critically endangered thanks to our palm oil plantation expansions.
-80% of the orangutan habitat has been destroyed, killing most of them in the process.
-The deforestation has also landed tigers, elephants, and rhinos on the critically endangered list through loss of habitat and poaching, which become much easier once the protection of the trees is gone.
+Multiple animals are now considered critically endangered.
+Thanks to our palm oil plantation expansions 80% of the orangutan habitat has been destroyed, killing most of them in the process.
+The deforestation has also landed tigers, elephants, and rhinos on the critically endangered list through the loss of habitat and poaching, which become much easier once the protection of the trees is gone.